-- 5.1.
-A minimum of three copies of reports or forms of communication directing parents to ongoing digital or non-digital assessed evidence of learning related to the student's progress will be submitted to the school office to be kept in the student file. - 5.2.
-Maintain records of two supplemental forms of communication outlined in subsection 3.1 ii.
+5.1 A minimum of three copies of CSL reports or forms of communication directing parents to ongoing digital or non-digital assessed evidence of

+- learning related to the student's progress will be submitted to the school office to be kept in the student file. - 5.2 Maintain records of two supplemental CSL communication forms outlined in subsection 3.1 ii.